SNTSVV/OCLGen/index.md

 Results from an industrial case study show that the approach can automatically and correctly generate more than 75% of the pre- and post-conditions characterizing the activities described in use case specifications.

+{% include youtubeOCLGen.html id=uLIio468jWE %}

 ## Data

-The list of VerbNet classes that are likely/unlikely to appear in use case specifications and the list of VerbNet classes whose members can be processed by means of the meta-verb-transformation rule described in the paper are enclosed in a Excel document that can be downloaded from the following URL .
+The list of VerbNet classes that are likely/unlikely to appear in use case specifications and the list of VerbNet classes whose members can be processed by means of the meta-verb-transformation rule described in the paper are enclosed in a Excel document that can be downloaded from the following [URL](data/OCLGen_AnalysisOfVerbClasses.xlsx).